-Carlos Soto, Manager, Cultural and Linguistics, provided a brief overview of the cultural and linguistic services available for the CalOptima members.
-Mr. Soto's discussion included member utilization data using telephonic, face to face interpreter & translation services and how Cultural & Linguistics utilizes both internal staff and contracted vendors to ensure members are provided with timely translation and interpretation services.
+Carlos Soto, Manager, Cultural and Linguistics, provided a brief overview of the cultural and linguistic services offered to CalOptima members.
+Mr. Soto's discussion included member utilization data of telephonic, face to face interpreter and translation services and how Cultural & Linguistics utilizes both internal staff and contracted vendors to ensure members are provided with timely translation and interpretation services.